Hull triple trawler tragedy: Inquiries

 There were official inquiries into the sinking of each ship.
-These concluded that St. Romanus had probably been lost on 11 January for reasons unknown; that Kingston Peridot had probably capsized on either 26 or 27 January due to instability in the extreme weather conditions; and that Ross Cleveland had been insufficiently stable to cope with the weather and the build-up of ice at the time.
+These concluded that St. Romanus had been lost on 11 January for reasons unknown; that Kingston Peridot had probably capsized on either 26 or 27 January due to instability in the extreme weather conditions; and that Ross Cleveland had been insufficiently stable to cope with the weather and the build-up of ice at the time.
 Various recommendations were made, and these were considered in greater detail by a government Committee of Inquiry, led by Admiral Sir Deric Holland-Martin, into safety in the British fishing industry.
 Its report, published in May 1969, brought about wide-reaching changes.
 These included tighter regulation of trawler design and construction; more and better safety equipment; legal standards for radio equipment, operators and reporting procedures; and a mass of improvements to employment, training and working practices and industrial relations.

 The tragedy continued to influence subsequent UK legislation on maritime safety: Harry Eddom's survival was cited in Parliamentary debates in 1986 over improvements in the provision of lifejackets and of emergency clothing in liferafts (Safety at Sea Bill 1986).

 Aftermath

-In 2002 the wreckage of the Ross Cleveland was located in Ísafjörður by a BBC team, and filmed via mini submarine.
+In 2002 the wreckage of the Ross Cleveland, which lies at a depth of around 100 meters outside the fjord of Skutulsfjörður, was filmed via mini submarine by a BBC team.
 The pictures appeared to confirm the belief that a build-up of ice on the superstructure had contributed to the sinking.
 In January and February 2008, the 40th anniversary of the tragedy was commemorated at a series of events in Hull.
 The 50th anniversary was marked on 4 March 2018 with a service at Hull Minster mirroring the 1968 service.